Partner Choice and Stages in Relationships

 Distancing and/or dependency versus interdependency may emerge.
 In healthy childhood development, the stage or rapprochement (18 months of age) requires that the child move from attachment to individuation, back and forth.
 Likewise, in adult relationships, the development of intimacy requires a balance of attachment and individuation, back and forth, as complementary rather than opposing tendencies.
 Successful navigation of the differentiation phase leads to a stage of mutual interdependence, healthy attachment and intimacy.

 Healthy, established relationships share similar characteristics.
-Rather than faulting our partner (“I’ll be happy when you change”), responsibility must be taken, for our own healing as we stretch to assist in each others’ healing.
+Rather than faulting our partner (“I’ll be happy when you change”), responsibility must be taken, for our own healing, as we stretch to assist in each others’ healing.
 The projection process is part of relationships, but couples must take responsibility to uncover and solve those projections and trust the other to do the same.
 Equal responsibility, friendship, respect, caring, forgiveness, love and commitment are all necessary ingredients – not to be taken for granted.

 There also has to be enough room for the growth of the relationship and of the individuals.
 Relationships take work.
 Our minds and hearts are clouded over by illusion, unsatisfied yearnings and expectations that act like filters which distort our perceptions, our feelings, and our experiences.
 These filters can confuse us to the point where we don’t even know what we are arguing about; often the argument may be about repetitive yet superficial issues rather than about the hidden issues that need to be negotiated and healed – power, valuing, acceptance, caring, and so on.
 The development of awareness and the awakening of the heart are keys to the healing of ourselves and our relationship(s) – our connection to the inner self and to the other(s).
-Working on ourselves and our relationships can be done successfully in psychotherapy and couples therapy.
+Working on ourselves and our relationships can be done successfully in psychotherapy, marital therapy, and couples counseling in Bethesda.